andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 ### Sixth  mass extinction is on the horizon 🦖
 In biology and ecology, we are also witnessing a historic and global event that scientists describe as the sixth great mass extinction, a process in which a great part of the Earth's different animal species become extinct within decades or centuries.
 The time we live in can be compared to the time when the dinosaurs went from being the dominant species on Earth to mass extinction.

 The sixth mass extinction is expected to be as pervasive for nature as the dinosaur extinction was, with the risk that a third of all animal species could disappear ([Urban 2024](https://www.science.org/doi/10.1126/science.adp4461)).
-As with the Anthropocene Age, human activity is also the cause of the sixth great mass extinction.
+As with the anthropocene age, human activity is also the cause of the sixth great mass extinction.
 This too is happening right now.

 {id: great-acceleration}
 ### 🏎️ We are part of the Great Acceleration

 ![The Great Acceleration](resources/I_1.1.png "The Great Acceleration is the theory that we live in a time when many different global trends are accelerating at an unprecedented rate.
 Notice how development takes off after the 1950s.
 Source: Steffen et al. 2015.")

 Some scientists theorize, that a global change began with industrialization in the 1800s, and accelerated rapidly after the 1950s.
 Global change is accelerating and we are accelerating the activities that are changing our planet, such as the release of greenhouse gases and the destruction of various biotopes ([Steffen et al. 2015](https://doi.org/10.1177/2053019614564785)).

 This theory is called the Great Acceleration, and the researchers behind the theory see the Earth as a system where everything is interconnected and one change escalates another, as shown in Figure 1.
-Over the past many thousands of years, the Earth's systems have been able to balance between states that have been mostly favorable to life on Earth, but many fear that the Earth's systems will become seriously out of balance if we continue to accelerate development.
+Over the past thousands of years, the Earth's systems have been able to balance between states that have been mostly favorable to life on Earth, but many fear that the Earth's systems will veer out of balance if we continue to accelerate development.

 {id: planetary-boundaries}
 ### We are pushing the planets boundaries 🌎
 The world's population is growing, our industrial activity and consumption is growing, and economies are also growing year after year - but the planet's size and resources limit this perpetual growth.
-Planetary boundaries is a concept developed by researchers from Stockholm University that describes the nine major planetary subsystems that regulate the Earth's systemic stability and resilience ([Stockholm Resilience Centre 2012](https://www.stockholmresilience.org/research/planetary-boundaries.html)).
+Planetary boundaries is a concept developed by researchers from Stockholm University, describing the nine major planetary subsystems that regulate Earth's systemic stability and resilience ([Stockholm Resilience Centre 2012](https://www.stockholmresilience.org/research/planetary-boundaries.html)).

 Scientists have estimated limits for Earth's planetary subsystems in which humanity can continue to evolve and thrive for generations to come, without causing irreparable damage to Earth as we know it.
 If the limits are exceeded, the systems may become unbalanced, leading the planet to a new and different reality.

-Developments in recent decades show that, unfortunately, we are increasingly exceeding these limits for sustainable global development, and that there is a risk of serious global consequences if we do not begin to respect these limits as soon as possible.
+Developments in recent decades show that, unfortunately, we are increasingly exceeding these limits for sustainable global development, and that there is a risk of serious global consequences if we do not begin to respect the limits as soon as possible.

 {id: climate-change}
 ### We are the climate change 🌪️